jscodingnights/chat-client/README.md

 });

-// Give the server an update of your user details socket.emit('UPDATE_USER', myUser);
+// Give the server an update of your user details socket.emit('UPDATE_USER', appState.user);
 ```

 ### Step 5: Displaying Other Members

-When you first connect, and whenever a user joins, leaves, or changes their profile data, the entire list of active users is broadcasted via `MEMBERS_UPDATE`.
+When you first connect, and whenever a user joins, leaves, or changes their profile data, the entire list of active users is broadcasted via `RECEIVE_MEMBERS`.
 This is heavy-handed obviously, but a nice simplification.
 Rather than trying to make individual user updates locally, simply discard your entire local state of users and update with the state given.

 ```
 const appState = {
     members: []
 };

-socket.on('MEMBERS_UPDATE', (incomingMessage) => {
+socket.on('RECEIVE_MEMBERS', (incomingMessage) => {
     // incomingMessage ==> {
-    //     type: 'MEMBERS_UPDATE',
+    //     type: 'RECEIVE_MEMBERS',
     //     members: [{
     //         username: 'Anonymous'
     //     },{